 In less than 0.02 seconds, the system’s superior focusing technology swooped in on my scene.

-As a result, the large spectrum 425-phase dots that accompany contrast-detection dots have been dispersed throughout the enormous sensor in such a way that catching the rushing subjects of my situation is seamless.
+As a result, the large spectrum 425-phase dots accompanying contrast-detection dots have been dispersed throughout the enormous sensor so that catching the rushing subjects of my situation is seamless.